-Course Descriptions: Development of basic computational techniques, including using LINUX through applications to selected physical problems.
-A survey of topics including function evaluation, data fitting, integration, differential equations, and Monte Carlo and molecular dynamics simulations.
+Course Descriptions: Development of basic computational techniques through applications to selected physical problems.
+A survey of topics including function evaluation, data fitting, integration, differential equations, and Monte Carlo simulations.
 FORTRAN computer language will be used for class instruction purpose.

-First 3 weeks of class will be devoted to the basic computation introduction, such as LINUX, FORTRAN etc. After this we'll start with the first chapter of the text book.
+First 3 weeks of class will be devoted to the basic computation introduction, such as LINUX, FORTRAN, numerical differentiation, integration etc. After this we'll start with the first chapter of the text book.

 Course Learning Goals/Objectives: The goal of the course is to provide fundamental concepts and understanding in computational physics.
+During the course, we'll emphasize the differences in problem solving strategies between analytical and computational approaches.
 The course will emphasize skill development using numerical methods and computing programming language(s) for problems solving in physical sciences.

-Attendance: Attendance and engaging with the class discussion is very important for learning from this class.
-Hence 10% of the total grade is assigned for attendance.
+Attendance: At The University of Texas at Arlington, taking attendance is not required.
+Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section, I adopt the following attendance policy for this class: Attendance and engaging with the class discussion is very important for learning from this class.
+Hence 10% of the total grade is assigned for attendance and class quiz (if any).
 Please note, attendance will be taken randomly.
 If you foresee that you may not attend a class, please send me an email before the class.

-Exam dates (tentative):

-First exam: September 20, 2013 Second exam: October 28, 2013 Third exam: November 18, 2012 Final exam: December 9, 2013
+Exam dates (tentative): First exam: September 26, 2014 Second exam: October 31, 2014 Final exam: December 8, 2014

-Best of the second and third exam will be counted toward final grade.
 You have to participate in all the exams.
-If you miss either second or third exam your grade will be an average of these two exams.
-Second, third and final exam will be mainly coding base projects.
+Second and final exam will be mainly coding base projects.